novakov-alexey-zz/freya/docs/docs/docs/index.md

 <img src="https://novakov-alexey.github.io/freya/img/freya_runtime.png" alt="freya_runtime" width="700"/>

-Freya dispathces api-server events contcurrently accorss different namespaces, but in original order within the same namespace.
+Freya dispatches api-server events concurrently accross different namespaces, but in original order within the same namespace.
 Supplied controller will be called concurrently, thus any state variables of the controller needs to be thread-safe or atomic.
-In order to use signle-threaded dispatch, one can set `false` to `Configuration#concurrentController`.
+In order to use single-threaded dispatch, one can set `false` to `Configuration#concurrentController`.

-Concurrent dispatching is maintaining in-memory queues per namepspace to buffer received events for a short time.
+Concurrent dispatching is maintaining in-memory queues per namespace to buffer received events for a short time.
 These events are dispatched one by one to the controller.

 ## Restart configuration

 Freya can automatically restart your operator in case of any failure during the CRs/ConfigMaps event listening.
 In terms Cats-Effect IO, once IO task is completed, which means Freya Operator has exited from its normal listening process, it will be restarted with the same parameters.
-There are few options to control restart behavior.
+There are few options to control restart behaviour.

 ### Retry infinitely with random delay